RohanChat/live-lines-finder/README.md

 ## Features

-- **Multi-Platform:** Supports Telegram iMessage, a mock command-line interface for testing, and can be extended to other platforms.
+- **Multi-Platform:** Supports Telegram, iMessage, a mock command-line interface for testing, and can be extended to other platforms.
 - **Subscription Gating:** Access is controlled by checking for an active user subscription against a specific product ID in the database.
 - **Configurable Modes:** Run in `live` or `test` modes to connect to different backend services or configurations.
 - **Decoupled Architecture:** The central chatbot logic is completely separate from the platform-specific messaging clients.